 International Refugee Assistance Project (IRAP)

-We are a group of students committed to effecting meaningful change in the refugee and immigration legal landscape.
+As an IRAP chapter, we are committed to effecting meaningful change in the refugee and immigration legal landscape.
 To that end, the Penn Law IRAP Chapter brings together law students interested in immigration and refugee work with various actors for volunteer opportunities.
 The scope of our work ranges from preparing materials to support ongoing refugee status applications to monitoring the experiences of immigrants and refugees within court proceedings.

 Examples of past projects: